sahilmarhatta/ci-cd-templates/README.md

 🚀 CI/CD Template Factory
 No more chaos.
 No more duplication.
-Just clean, scalable pipelines.
+Just clean, scalable pipelines..

 📌 What’s Inside
 We’ve built a set of plug-and-play CI/CD templates that cover the most common stacks: